scttohara/scttohara/README.md

 -->

-- 🌱 Hey!!
-At the moment I'm working on projects mostly using Python, SQL, and C#.
+- 🌱 At the moment I'm working on projects mostly using Python, SQL, and C#.

 - 😄 Pronouns: he/him.